Bureau of Ocean Energy Management: Mission

 BOEM's stated mission is to "manage development of U.S. Outer Continental Shelf (OCS) energy, mineral, and geological resources in an environmentally and economically responsible way."

-Offshore energy
+Hydrocarbons

 The Outer Continental Shelf (OCS) is a significant source of oil and gas for the nation's energy supply.
 As of May 1, 2021, BOEM managed about 2,287 active oil and gas leases on approximately 12.1 million OCS acres.
+As of 2026, the U.S. OCS was responsible for approximately 15% of U.S. oil production, or about 2 million barrels per day.